sackofcookies/BogDocs/Bogfather/Church of the Bogfather.md

 > "Yeah we just kinda do executions"
-> -Syrr George Toadsquire, Heir to the barony of Bogland, scourge of the bogs, Avatar of war
+> -[[Syrr George Toadsquire]], Heir to the barony of Bogland, scourge of the bogs, Avatar of war

  the church of the Bogfather was created fairly early on in Bogland history with three main purposes:
  1. keep the people in a state so that the [[Unseen]] can continue to benefit from the people's technology